zhufuyi/sponge_doc/en/web-development-protobuf.md

 When you choose MySQL as the database:

-- If your web project only requires standardized CRUD API interfaces, `⓷Web service created based on protobuf` and `⓵Web service created based on sql` are functionally equivalent, and you don't need to write any Go code.
+- If your web project only requires standardized CRUD API interfaces, `⓷Create web service based on protobuf` and `⓵Create web service based on sql` are functionally equivalent, and you don't need to write any Go code.
-- If your web project includes custom API interfaces, `⓷Web service created based on protobuf` is simpler than `⓵Web service created based on sql` because it can batch generate template code for custom API interfaces.
+- If your web project includes custom API interfaces, `⓷Create web service based on protobuf` is simpler than `⓵Create web service based on sql` because it can batch generate template code for custom API interfaces.

 <br>